zepben/edith-sdk/README.md

 (100 - 30)% of 300kVA, i.e. 210kVA.
 If the transformer is 3-phase and the winding voltages are 11kV and 433V,
 the "M_200KVA_11KV_433V_3PH_PADMOUNT_Tyree" transformer model may be used, decreasing the VA rating of the transformer to 200VA.

+A callback function may be provided.
+It will be run on the set of mRIDs of downgraded transformers.